vpenso/scripts/docs/linux/ssh/README.md

 * Users require the passphrase to use/decrypt the private key
 * Handling of passphrases can be automated with an `ssh-agent`

+### Key Types

+* RSA key length at least 2048 bits
+  - Rely on the practical difficulty of factoring the product of two large prime numbers
+  - Greatest portability (works with all OpenSSH versions)
+* ECDSA (since OpenSSH 5.7) key length at least 256 bits
+  - Rely on elliptic curve discrete logarithm problem
+  - Smaller keys, less computation (for the same level of presumed security)
+  - Sensitive to bad random number generators
+  - Trustworthiness of NIST-produced curves being questioned [cvint]
+* Ed25519 (since OpenSSH 6.5)
+  - Variant of the ECDSA algorithm
+  - Solves the random number generator problem
+* DSA is deprecated and disabled since OpenSSH 7.0

+### Distribution

 SSH servers grant access based on **authorized keys**

 * An SSH server receives a public key from a user and considers the key trustworthy